Welcome to

 The principal governing document of an HOA is known as the Declaration of Covenants, Conditions and Restrictions.
 Other important HOA documents may include Articles of Incorporation, Bylaws, Rules and Policies.

-The most common HOA roles include maintaining common areas and amenities, administering and enforcing use and architectural restrictions, adopting budgets and collecting assessments.
+The most common HOA roles include maintaining common areas and amenities, administering and enforcing use and architectural restrictions, adopting budgets

 The governing documents for an HOA make membership mandatory for all owners within the community.
 The HOA’s governing documents are essentially a legally binding contract between the owner/members and the association.
 If you have questions about your legal rights and obligations as a member of the HOA, you should consult an attorney.